Dr. William Serrata - EPCC President

 Biography

-Nationally, Serrata serves on the advisory board of the Higher Education Research and Development Institute and is a member of the boards for the National Student Clearinghouse, the Lumina Foundation, Ferris State University, and the Global Community College Leadership Network.
-He has also held national leadership roles as board chair of both the American Association of Community Colleges and Excelencia in Education.
+Nationally, Dr. Serrata serves on the advisory board of the Higher Education Research and Development Institute and is a board member for the National Student Clearinghouse, the American Council on Education, the Lumina Foundation, Ferris State University, and the Global Community College Leadership Network.
+He has also held national leadership roles, including board chair of both the American Association of Community Colleges and Excelencia in Education.